CameronMBrown/Elevator-Simulator/README.md

 PROJECT SPECIFICATIONS:
     You've been hired by a construction firm to help build the "brain" for a set of elevators in a new building.
+    Whenever possible, you should use classes to represent real-world objects.
     The building has 10 floors, a lobby and a basement, call the floors -1...10 The building has 2 elevators:
       Elevator A can go to all floors EXCEPT the penthouse (floor 10)